 My recent projects of significance include the V&A Design Museum Dundee, the British Museum World Conservation Centre, The Hepworth, King’s Cross Station in the UK; Tai Kwun Centre of Heritage and Arts, Hong Kong International Airport Midfield Concourse Terminal and the Stonecutters Bridge in Hong Kong and The Acropolis in Athens; California Academy of Sciences in San Francisco, the Nasher Sculpture Center in Dallas and the Royal Ontario Museum in Toronto.

 I was named the Lighting Designer of the Year at the UK Lighting Design Awards in 2013.
-I am also the recipient of the Lighting Award from the Society of Light and Lighting in 2014.
+I am also the recipient of the 2020 Society of Light and Lighting (SLL) President’s Medal.

 In recognition of my achievements, I was appointed Arup Fellow in 2014.